John B. Diamond

-- Diamond, J., & Posey-Maddox, L. E. (In Press) Guest editors’ introduction: The changing terrain of the suburbs: Examining race, class, and place in suburban schools and communities Equity and Excellence in Education
+- Diamond, J., & Posey-Maddox, L. (2020).
+Guest editors’ introduction: The changing terrain of the suburbs: Examining race, class, and place in suburban schools and communities.
+Equity and Excellence in Education Online Publication/Abstract.

 - Lac, V., Diamond, J., & Velazquez, M. (2020).
 ‘The onus is on us’: How white suburban teachers learn about racial inequities in their schools in a critical book study.
 Equity and Excellence in Education Online Publication/Abstract.